 Criminal Defense Lawyer St. Louis County, MO.
-Being arrested and accused of a crime, even a minor one such as a traffic ticket or DWI, can alter someone’s life for good.
-Not only will your standing among colleagues, friends, and family be permanently changed, if found guilty you will be subject to major penalties ranging from fines to time spent performing community service to even time behind bars.
-In addition, if your charges are felonies, if you are convicted your rights as a citizen will be heavily limited, including being unable to vote or own a firearm.
+Being arrested and accused of a crime, even a minor one such as a traffic ticket or driving while intoxicated, can alter someone’s life forever.
+Not only will your reputation among colleagues, friends, and family be permanently affected, if found guilty you will be facing significant penalties ranging from fines to time spent performing community service to even jail time.
+Also, if your charges are felonies, if you are convicted your rights as a citizen will be heavily limited, including being unable to vote or own a firearm.

-Having the correct St. Louis County criminal defense lawyer representing you in a court of law can be what separates your charges being lowered, if not entirely dropped, and having to suffer these punishments.
-You need a lawyer who gives your case the ultimate in personal attention and care, who will develop a proven, successful defense strategy custom-made for your distinct situation, and do all that they can to reduce—or even eliminate—the effect that criminal charges can have on your life.
+Having the correct St. Louis County criminal defense lawyer representing you in the courtoroom can make the difference between your charges being reduced, if not entirely dropped, and having to face these penalties.
+You need a lawyer who gives your case the best in personal attention and care, who will develop a proven, successful defense strategy made especially for your own situation, and do all that they can to reduce—or even eliminate—the effect that criminal charges can have on your life.

-The veteran St. Louis County, MO criminal defense lawyers at Combs Law Group are here to assist St. Louis County-area citizens of all kinds who are facing criminal charges minimize the effect they have on their lives, reputations, and freedom.
-Our standard of offering successful, client-focused legal representation is unrivalled among criminal defense lawyers in St. Louis County.
-We are eager to talk to you about your case today and offer free, no-strings-attached initial consultations.
-If you are facing criminal charges and want to put the attorneys at Combs Law Group in your corner, call us at (314) 900-HELP or get in touch with us online today.
+The veteran St. Louis County, MO criminal defense lawyers at Combs Law Group are here to assist St. Louis County-area citizens of all kinds who are looking at criminal charges reduce the effect they have on their lives, reputations, and freedom.
+Our standard of offering successful, client-focused legal representation is unmatched among criminal defense lawyers in St. Louis County.
+We are ready to talk to you about your case today and offer free, no-obligation initial consultations.
+If you are facing criminal charges and want to put the attorneys at Combs Law Group on your side, give us a call at (314) 900-HELP or get in touch with us online today.

 A Full-Service St. Louis County, MO Criminal Defense Lawyer

-The skilled St. Louis County, MO criminal defense lawyers at Combs Law Group handle a wide array of case types and criminal charges, including:
+The knowledgeable St. Louis County, MO criminal defense lawyers at Combs Law Group take a diverse variety of case types and criminal charges, including:

-Working with the right lawyer can make the difference between your case being decided in your way and being deprived of your rights and freedoms.
-Unlike other St. Louis County criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
-When you choose Combs Law Group, you can rest easy knowing that you can contact your St. Louis County, MO criminal defense lawyer 24/7 to talk about the facts of your case, how you want to proceed, or any other topic.
-Regardless of where you are, what time it is, or your present circumstances, you will have a dedicated line to your attorney to be a friendly listener in your time of need.
+Choosing the right lawyer can be the difference between your case going in your way and losing your rights and freedoms.
+In contrast with other St. Louis County criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
+When you choose Combs Law Group, you can rest easy knowing that you can talk to your St. Louis County, MO criminal defense lawyer at any time of day to discuss the facts of your case, how you want to proceed, or anything else.
+Regardless of where you are, the time of day, or your current situation, you will have a dedicated line to your attorney to listen and understand you in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may believe that if you “lay low” or say what they want to hear, you will be all right and they will not give you any more trouble.
-However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to speak with a veteran St. Louis criminal defense lawyer at any time.
+If you are ever questioned by the police, you may believe that if you “lay low” or say the right thing, you will be all right and they will not hassle you further.
+However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to call a veteran St. Louis criminal defense lawyer at any time.

-It is wholly possible that you may not believe you should talk to a criminal defense lawyer, but calling one could vastly improve the result of your case.
-Here are a few instances where calling a St. Louis County defense lawyer is the right thing to do:
+It is 100% possible that you may not think you need to call a criminal defense lawyer, but calling one could vastly improve the result of your case.
+Here are a few instances where calling a St. Louis County defense lawyer is the right decision:

-- When police “just want to ask questions”.
-If you were near the scene of a crime and were in no way involved it, it’s safe to talk to the police.
-However, you still need to mind your words, as the police did not directly see what happened: after all, this is why they are looking for witnesses to begin with.
-A younger or overzealous officer could see your statement the wrong way and think that you are a person of interest.
-If police want your witness statement, ask them if you can make an appointment with a detective.
-This way, you can call an attorney, go over what you saw and how you were involved, and make sure what you tell the police clearly establishes that you were just a bystander.
-If the facts of your case are less obvious and could lead to you being a person of interest, you should hire a criminal defense lawyer to safeguard your rights.
+- When officers “just want to ask questions”.
+If you were at a crime scene and had nothing at all to do with it, it’s logical to talk to the police.
+However, you still need to watch your mouth, as the police did not directly witness the crime: after all, this is why they are talking to you to begin with.
+An inexperienced or excited officer could take your statement the wrong way and think that you are a person of interest.
+If police want your eyewitness account, ask them if you can make an appointment with the officer.
+This way, you can call an attorney, discuss what you saw and how you were involved, and make sure what you tell the police emphasizes that you were an innocent bystander.
+If the facts of your case are less obvious and could possibly place you under suspicion, you may want to hire a criminal defense lawyer to safeguard your rights.

 - When police want you to sign paperwork.
 Police cannot compel you to do anything unless they have a genuine suspicion that you committed a crime.
-The Fourth Amendment to the Constitution grants you protection from unreasonable searches and seizures, and greatly sanctions their ability to obtain search warrants or force you to grant access to personal data.
-However, police will from time to time ask you to sign “releases”, which permit them to get blood tests or scans to see if you had drugs or alcohol in your bloodstream.
-If the police request that you sign one of these papers, politely decline and request to talk with a lawyer.
-Voluntarily permitting the police to obtain access to these records, even if they did not have a good reason to ask for them, automatically renders them admissible in court as evidence, so it is crucial to know your rights at all times.
+The Fourth Amendment to the Constitution grants you protection from unreasonable searches and seizures, and heavily sanctions their power to get search warrants or require you to grant access to personal data.
+However, police will from time to time ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your system.
+If the police ask you to sign one of these documents, politely say no and ask to talk with a lawyer.
+Voluntarily permitting the police to get access to these records, even if they did not have a good reason to ask for them, automatically makes them admissible in court as evidence, so it is key to know your rights at all times.

 - When you have been arrested for a crime.
-This is the most logical time you need a criminal defense lawyer in St. Louis County, MO.
-If you are ever actually detained by the police, you should immediately invoke your right to remain silent, tell them that you do not want to answer any questions without a lawyer by your side, and call a St. Louis County criminal defense lawyer who can help you stand up against charges and accusations.
+This is the most obvious time you need a criminal defense lawyer in St. Louis County, MO.
+If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any questions without a lawyer by your side, and call a St. Louis County criminal defense lawyer who can help you stand up against charges and accusations.

 Fixing Traffic Tickets In St. Louis County, MO

-If there’s one thing that St. Louis County drivers do not want to see in their rear-view mirror, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
-Motorists all around St. Louis County, MO know that local municipal law enforcement uses traffic tickets not to promote good driving habits, but sometimes as additional revenue sources (especially if the municipality you were pulled over in has a declining property tax base, or indeed does not have a property tax at all).
+If there’s one thing that St. Louis County drivers do not like to see on their rear bumper, it’s the distinctive sight of police sirens pulling them over for a moving violation.
+Motorists all over St. Louis County, MO know that local municipal police departments use traffic tickets not to punish reckless drivers, but sometimes as a way to fill city coffers (especially if the town you were pulled over in has a declining property tax base, or indeed does not have a property tax at all).

-Being written a traffic ticket in St. Louis County, MO isn’t just a pain, it’s also a drain on your finances.
-If you decide to pay your St. Louis County traffic ticket, you indirectly plead guilty to the charges you were accused of and they go on your driving record.
-Depending on the severity of your offense, you could be facing a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
-Tickets generally cannot be removed from your driving record for a minimum of three years, as well, meaning that if you are pulled over again during this period you could be looking at stiffer penalties.
+Being written a traffic ticket in St. Louis County, MO isn’t just a nuisance, it’s also a financial penalty.
+If you decide to pay your St. Louis County traffic ticket, you indirectly plead guilty to the charges against you and they go on your driving record.
+Depending on the degree of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
+Tickets usually cannot be expunged from your driving record for a minimum of three years, as well, which means that if you are pulled over once again during this period you could be subject to harsher penalties.

-Many St. Louis County drivers are choosing Combs Law Group as their St. Louis County traffic ticket lawyer, and with good cause.
-Combs Law Group brings unmatched legal acumen to all its cases, even minor moving violations.
-Our firm works without rest to ensure that the charges on your traffic ticket are reduced to non-moving violations (which, once paid, do not stay on your record or influence insurance rates) or have your ticket dismissed due to police error.
-Best of all, our exceptional St. Louis County traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, giving you access to quality legal services at a price you would not expect.
-If you have recently been given a traffic ticket in St. Louis County, MO and do not want it to stay on your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of getting your St. Louis County traffic ticket fixed.
+An increasing number of St. Louis County drivers are choosing Combs Law Group as their St. Louis County traffic ticket lawyer, and for good reason.
+Combs Law Group brings unparalleled legal knowledge to all its cases, even small moving violations.
+Our firm works tirelessly to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, are removed from your record or affect insurance premiums) or have your ticket dismissed due to police error.
+Most importantly, our premier St. Louis County traffic ticket lawyer services come at an exceptional value: just $49.99 for most cases, giving you access to quality legal services at a price you would not expect.
+If you have recently been given a traffic ticket in St. Louis County, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your St. Louis County traffic ticket fixed.

-When you have been charged with a crime, ranging from a small traffic ticket for failing to properly signal to grave felonies, talk to a seasoned St. Louis County, MO criminal defense lawyer at Combs Law Group first.
+When you have been charged with a crime, from a small traffic ticket for not properly changing lanes to grave felonies, talk to a skilled St. Louis County, MO criminal defense lawyer at Combs Law Group first.
 Call us at (314) 900-HELP or contact us online to book a free review of your case.
-Our firm is eager to talk with you at any time to help you defend yourself against criminal charges and keep your hard-earned reputation amongst family and friends.
+Our firm is eager to chat with you at a time that fits your schedule to help you defend yourself against criminal charges and keep your hard-won reputation amongst friends and in the community.

 Local Criminal Defense Lawyer